malhiya/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
+* I changed the background color of the page for a better color theme with CSS.
+* I also changed the text color of the webpage text to be white by adding an intro-text class to the texts I wanted to be white.

 ## Video Walkthrough